 There are a handful of really cool historical barn buildings with plaques dating back to the 1800s.
 If you have kids that love tractors, don’t miss the cool field with vintage farm equipment.

 The best part in my children’s opinion, are the animals.
 You can view chickens, goats, sheep and an impressive ram.
 Kids are allowed to look at the animals right through the fence, but there are signs warning not to feed or touch, as you’re liable to catch an accidental nip.

 We only passed a couple families in our two hours at the farm, and everyone was masked and passed each other at a very respectful distance.
 Except for the distant sounds of a “I don’t want to walk” crying fit, we barely knew anyone else was there.

 The sun was warm, there was a nice breeze and it was a very serene environment to let the kids roam and explore.
 It was a perfectly low speed, relaxed kind of meandering trail trek for the baby.
 The paths are all pretty stroller friendly, though I can tell it would get muddy in the rain.

 Hiking around Hidden Villa

 With your reservation to Hidden Villa comes access to several hiking trails through the grounds.
-Capacity is limited trails are operating in a single direction.

 The Short and Long Bunny Loop trails are the most popular among young families.
 The shorter loop is 1.06 miles, shaded, and moderately challenging.
 The slightly longer bunny loop is 1.75 miles, steep, and only partly shaded.
 Here’s the map if you like to plan ahead.
 In addition, Hidden Villa’s most popular trail loops and some new self-guided tours are on the Easy2Hike mobile application.